parenthetical/webflex/README.md

 See `webflex-todomvc` for a client-server version of `reflex-todomvc`.

-Run `nix-shell --run "cabal run exe:sim-test"` for a simulated button-click counter app (shows the total number of clicks of a button).
+Run `nix-shell --run "cabal run exe:counter-sim"` for a simulated button-click counter app (shows the total number of clicks of a button).